TempSpas/textual-succinct/README.md

 * Tweak highlight message color.

-* Change style/color of /whois messages.
+* Tweak style/color of /whois messages.

+* Finalize selected user colors.

 * Make changes to inline images.
 Should have a more uniform alignment pattern.